Patritumab Deruxtecan (U3-1402) in Unresectable Locally Advanced or Metastatic Breast Cancer (ICARUS BREAST)

 • Participants must have adequate bone marrow reserve and organ function, based on local laboratory data within 14 days prior to Cycle 1, Day 1

-• Females of reproductive/childbearing potential must have a negative pregnancy test at screening and must agree to use a highly effective form of contraception or avoid intercourse during the study and for at least 7 months after the last dose of study drug.
+• Female patients of reproductive/childbearing potential must have a negative pregnancy test at screening (serum test within 14 days or urine test within 72 hours of enrollment).
+A positive urine pregnancy test result must be confirmed by a serum test.
+Patients must agree to use a highly effective form of contraception or avoid intercourse during and upon completion of the study and for at least 7 months after the last dose of study drug.

-Contraceptive methods considered highly effective:
+The following contraception methods are considered highly effective:

-1. Intrauterine device (IUD)
+1. Hormonal or nonhormonal intrauterine device (IUD)

-2. Bilateral tubal occlusion
+3. Bilateral tubal occlusion

-3. Vasectomized partner
+4. Vasectomized partner

 Male participants must not freeze or donate sperm starting at screening and throughout the study period, and for at least 4 months after the final study drug administration